Serbian name: History

-In older naming convention which was common in Serbia up until the mid 19th century a person's name would consist of three distinct parts: the person's given name, the patronymic derived from father's personal name, and the family or fraternity name, as seen in for example in the name of language reformer Vuk Stefanović Karadžić.
-However, use of this convention depended on a person's education and interest in his ancestry.
-Most ordinary people were still referred to mostly by their given name and sometimes with a patronymic, profession or toponymic.
-Serbian surnames as used today were first standardized in Principality of Serbia during 1851 and on the census of 1854, the population was recorded by their fixed surnames for the first time.
-Surnames were mostly formed as patronymics (or in some cases matronymics) derived from names of at the time eldest living heads of households rather than distant ancestors, though there were exceptions.
+In the older naming convention, which was common in Serbia until the mid-19th century, a person's name would consist of three distinct parts: the person's given name, the patronymic derived from father's personal name and the family or fraternity name, as seen in the example of the name of the language reformer Vuk Stefanović Karadžić.
+However, the convention's use depended on a person's education and interest in ancestry.
+Most ordinary people were still referred to by their given name and sometimes with a patronymic, professional or toponymic.
+Serbian surnames, as used today, were first standardised in the Principality of Serbia in 1851.
+In the 1854 Census, the population was recorded by their fixed surnames for the first time.
+Most surnames were formed as patronymics (or in some cases matronymics) derived from names of at the time eldest living heads of households, rather than distant ancestors, but there were exceptions.
 In most cases, such patronymics were already in use so they were simply "frozen" and turned into surnames that carried on into future generations.
-This swift introduction of surnames is one of the reasons why, in comparison to other regions where Serbs live, there is less variation in forms of surnames within central Serbia, where vast majority of surnames ends with suffixes -ović (in patronymic surnames) and -ić (can be used both for patronymic and for matronymic surnames).
+The swift introduction of surnames is one of the reasons, compared to other regions in which Serbs live, for there to be less variation in forms of surnames within central Serbia, where almost all surnames end with suffixes the -ović (in patronymic surnames) and -ić, which can be used for both patronymic and matronymic surnames.

-Among Serbs that lived across the rivers Drina, Sava and Danube, in addition to surnames with these most common suffixes there were many surnames based on professions, nicknames, toponymics, traits, etc. In case of what was then Southern Hungary, Serb suffixes were often intentionally changed by Austro-Hungarian administrators from -ović, -ević and -ić into -ov, -ev, -in and -ski which in their mind sounded less typically Serbian.
-This process started around 1817 but was particularly intensified after 1860/61 when Duchy of Serbia and Tamiš Banate was abolished and 1867 when Habsburg monarchy was reformed into Austro-Hungary.
-By 1900s it had only moderate success and it never achieved its true goal of culturally separating Vojvodina Serbs from their brethren to the south.
-In some regions with Serbian majority which were only liberated during wars of 1912–1918, standardized surnames were finally introduced with the creation of Kingdom of Serbs, Croats and Slovenes and recorded for the first time during population census of 1921.
+Serbs who lived across the Drina, Sava and Danube Rivers, in addition to surnames with the most common suffixes, often had surnames based on professions, nicknames, toponymics, traits etc. In the case of what was southern Hungary, Serb suffixes were often intentionally changed by Austro-Hungarian administrators from -ović, -ević and -ić to -ov, -ev, -in and -ski, which in their mind sounded less typically Serbian.
+The process started around 1817 but particularly intensified after 1860/61, when the Duchy of Serbia and Tamiš Banate were abolished, and 1867, when the Habsburg monarchy became Austro-Hungary.
+By 1900s, the process had been only moderately successful, and it never achieved its true goal of culturally separating the Vojvodina Serbs from their brethren to the south.
+In some Serbian-majority regions, which were liberated only by wars from 1912 to 1918, standardised surnames were finally introduced with the creation of the Kingdom of Serbs, Croats and Slovenes, and they were recorded for the first time in the Census of 1921.

 Sobriquets

-Many Serbs, particularly from the late 18th century onwards and working in many different fields, have been known by three names - their given name, their surname, and an additional sobriquet (distinct from a second surname and specifically used with, as opposed to instead of, their surname or full name).
+Starting in the late 18th century, many Serbs, working in different fields, have been known by three names: their given name, their surname and an additional sobriquet (distinct from a second surname and specifically used with, as opposed to instead of, their surname or full name).